Blog

 Functional Vs Regression Testing

-Functional testing is a software testing practice that increases communication between test managers, test engineers, developers, and business analysts.
+Functional testing is a practice that increases communication between test managers, test engineers, developers, and business analysts.
 The management can observe the progress of a project at any time by examining the functional tests.
 Eventually, this speeds the development processes because well-communicated requirements ensure faster releases.
 Functional tests also drive architecture with subsystems that have clearly stated responsibilities.
-A functional testing company follows a testing approach that evaluates all functions of applications to ensure all components operate according to the requirements.
+A functional testing company follows an approach that evaluates all functions of applications to ensure all components operate according to the requirements.
 Each function of the application is tested in-depth to verify that the output by each feature is as desired.
 Functional testers test all functions by feeding input and verifying the output to check how the system works.
-The functional test may also involve testing os the APIs, database, user interface, security, and functionality of the application under test (AUT). functional tests do not include factors such as structure, code, performance, and environmental factors.
-The primary purpose of functional testing is to ensure the usability and accessibility of the functions as per the required specifications.
+It may also involve checking the APIs, database, user interface, security, and functionality of the application under test (AUT). functional tests do not include factors such as structure, code, performance, and environmental factors.
+The primary purpose is to ensure the usability and accessibility of the functions as per the required specifications.
 It also verifies that an application will function properly for all the users.

-Testing teams need to include functional testing and regression testing into their QA strategies.
+Testing teams need to include functional and regression into their QA strategies.
 Functional testing should be a continuous process during the development lifecycle and through production.
 It aims at ensuring:

 • Meeting the end-user requirements